Documentation

 2. Balance output volume against quality

 A note on the QA stage.
-After Claude has finished generating a site, a fresh agent is launched purely to review it.
+After the agent has finished generating a site, a fresh agent is launched purely to review it.
 It doesn't just read the code — it takes screenshots of the site across desktop and mobile viewports and visually inspects each one the way a human would, catching broken layouts, missing images, copy that drifted from the brief, broken hrefs, or anything that just looks off.
 We use a fresh agent because the main building agent has been deep in that codebase for hundreds of tool calls and has tunnel vision: it's been generating components, wiring data, deploying.
 A fresh-context reviewer walks in cold and is markedly better at spotting the small stuff.
 It's the cheapest way to neutralise accumulated-context bias, and it's a big part of why Klaudius output reads as crafted rather than generated.
-That said, QA is often the slowest part of the pipeline — especially when a site fails the first round and needs multiple passes to clear — so skipping it can be the right call for operators (particularly on the Pro plan) who'd rather lean toward volume than quality.
+That said, QA is often the slowest part of the pipeline and a real slice of your usage — especially when a site fails the first round and needs a fix pass — so on the cheaper plans, removing it is the right call if you're leaning toward volume over quality.
+To do that, ask ClaudeCodex directly:

-3. Run Claude Code on auto mode
+3. Run your agent on autonomous mode

 Cycle into it with Shift+Tab until the status line reads “auto mode.”
 Once you're in, Claude executes routine actions — file edits, script runs, API calls — without prompting, while still surfacing output for you to follow.